-The University's Educational Gain Model provides 'threads' through the programme.
+The National Occupational Standards (NOS) for Youth Work provide 'threads' through the programme.
 These 'threads' provide cohesion and coherence to the programme, so that learning can be developed and built upon in a robust way that makes sense to the students.
-Links will be forged during learning sessions with content from previous modules, as well as indication of learning on upcoming modules.
+Links will be forged during learning sessions with content from previous modules, as well as indication of learning on up-coming modules.
 The 'threads' act as a mechanism for students to see how the learning links together in meaningful way and will be made explicit to students throughout the programme.